Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Introduction

-We then discuss the construction of the generating functional $G(f)$ given in \eqref{eq:generating-functional} of the equilibrium state for the interacting theory at finite temperature when the interaction Lagrangian is localized in a compact region with the cutoff function of the form $g=\chi h$ given in subsection \ref{se:thermal-state-interacting-theory} where $\chi$ and $h$ are respectively the time and space cutoffs.
-The form of $G(f)$ is obtained as the ratio given in \eqref{eq:interacting-state} where the numerator and the denominator are of the form given in \eqref{eq:FandZ}.
+We then discuss the construction of the generating functional $G(f)$ given in \eqref{eq:generating-functional} of the equilibrium state for the interacting theory at finite temperature when the interaction Lagrangian is localized in a compact region with cutoff function of the form $g=\chi h$ with $\chi$ and $h$ the time and space cutoffs, respectively, as discussed in subsection \ref{se:thermal-state-interacting-theory}. $G(f)$ is obtained from the ratio above with $F$ the exponential of the field localized by a cutoff function $f$, and with numerator and denominator given in \eqref{eq:FandZ}.
 Furthermore, the explicit form of the generating functional can be simplified with the following observations.
 The state evaluated on observables supported in the future of $\Sigma_0$ does not depend on the particular form of the time cutoff function $\chi$ in the past of $\Sigma_0$.
-If the time cutoff function is chosen to be an Heaviside step function, no further divergences are introduced in $G(f)$.
-Furthermore, in this case the corresponding interacting Hamiltonian given in \eqref{eq:interacting-hamiltonian} is supported at time zero only.
-Using the time slice axiom of the free theory, we can also move the support of $f$ to be closer and closer to the hypersurface at $t=0$ without altering the form of the generating functional $G(f)$.
-We thus have that instead of evaluating $e^{i\Phi(f)}$ in \eqref{eq:generating-functional} we might equivalently compute expectation values of fields entirely supported at the hypersurface at $t=0$ because \eqref{eq:time-slice-free} holds up to contributions which vanish on shell and the state satisfies the free equation of motion.
+If the time cutoff function is chosen to be a Heaviside step function, no further divergences are introduced in $G(f)$.
+Furthermore, in this case, the corresponding interacting Hamiltonian given in \eqref{eq:interacting-hamiltonian} is supported at time zero only.
+Using the time slice axiom of the free theory, we can also move the support of $f$ to be closer and closer to the hypersurface $\Sigma_0$ without altering the form of the generating functional $G(f)$.
+Therefore, instead of considering $e^{i\Phi(f)}$ in \eqref{eq:generating-functional} with general $f$, we can equivalently compute expectation values of fields entirely supported at the hypersurface $\Sigma_0$ because \eqref{eq:time-slice-free} holds up to contributions which vanish on shell and the state satisfies the free equation of motion.